CMDeveloper97/NodeSendServer/README.md

 # Backend Node-Send
-Application for upload and download files.
+Application for upload and download files with:
+* Password validation.
+* Account system.
+* Download counter.

 ## Build with 🛠️
 * Frontend: